turingschool/backend-curriculum-site/module4/projects/the-plan/assignments/open-source.markdown

 Each pitch should be like this:

 ```
-Project: VCR
+## Contributing to VCR

-Why: I use VCR regularly in projects, am interested in HTTP details, and would like to dig in deeper.
+* Why: I use VCR regularly in projects, am interested in HTTP details, and would like to dig in deeper.
-What: I found a feature request at http://github.com/vcr/vcr/issues/1 that sounds approachable.
+* What: I found a feature request at http://github.com/vcr/vcr/issues/1 that sounds approachable.
 It asks for VCR requests to add support for the X-AUTH header.
-I Need: to dig into VCR and get the dev setup running locally.
+* I Need: to dig into VCR and get the dev setup running locally.
 I need to read about X-AUTH to understand more about how it's used and the format.
-When I'm Done: In the original GitHub issue it sounds like the developers are in favor of the feature, so I think I can get this accepted for the next version of the library.
+* When I'm Done: In the original GitHub issue it sounds like the developers are in favor of the feature, so I think I can get this accepted for the next version of the library.
 ```

-*Post your three pitches in a Gist and put the link in your cohort channel by 8AM tomorrow.* You're encouraged to look at each other's for ideas, inspiration, and collaboration opportunities.
+**Post your three pitches in a Gist and put the link in your cohort channel by 8AM tomorrow.**

+You're encouraged to look at each other's for ideas, inspiration, and collaboration opportunities.

 ### Finding Projects